rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-data-warehouse/sql-data-warehouse-overview-develop.md

 * [statistics][statistics]

 ## <a name="development-recommendations-and-coding-techniques"></a>Development recommendations and coding techniques
-These articles highlight specific coding techniques, tips and recommendations for developing your SQL Data Warehouse:
+These articles highlight specific coding techniques, tips, and recommendations for developing your SQL Data Warehouse:

 * [stored procedures][stored procedures]
 * [labels][labels]